Molina-Q/Molina-Q/README.md

 <!-- about -->
 # 🎴 About me
-🌱  I am a fullstack web developper in training<br/>
+🌱  Web developper in training, fullstack-oriented<br/>
-🔭  I am curious and love to learn new things<br/>
+🔭  Curious and eager to learn<br/>
-🌌  I find that infinite possibilities of programming are fascinating<br/>
+🌌  Fascinated with the infinite possibilities offered by programming<br/>
-☀️  I especially love PHP and Javascript
+☀️  My favourite languages are PHP and JavaScript

 ⚡ Currently learning the MERN stack